crisbee/IntroToDataPowerOnDockerLab/README.md

 > Why do you only see two images but you ran 3 containers?
 Remember that a container is made according to an image.
 The two DataPower containers you ran used the same image!

-Remove the hello-world imafge with the docker rmi -f command.
+Remove the hello-world image with the docker rmi -f command.
 In the example below, insert YOUR hello-world IMAGE ID in the brackets.

 ````console
 docker rmi -f [insert your docker container ID]
 ````

 Your output will look similar to the following:
 ````console
 [ibmuser@localhost mydp]$ docker rmi -f bf756fb1ae65
 Untagged: hello-world:latest
 Untagged: hello-world@sha256:6a65f928fb91fcfbc963f7aa6d57c8eeb426ad9a20c7ee045538ef34847f44f1
 Deleted: sha256:bf756fb1ae65adf866bd8c456593cd24beb6a0a061dedf42b26a993176745f6b
 ````

 >Note: If you accidentally delete your DataPower image, that is OK.
 It will be automatically downloaded next time you want to use it... like coming up very soon in the next sections.

-Now try browsing to your two datpowers.
+Now try browsing to your two DataPowers.
 POOF!
 GONE!
 They don't exist anymore.

 # Create an immutable container image out of your configurations